 Welcome to my website!
 Thank you for visiting.
 I’m Cristina, founder and writer of It’s (not too) Complicated™.
 I’m a mom, wife, musician, writer, and aspiring entrepreneur.

-My most important role is mother to my son, Oscar.
-He is my first and only child and is a joy and a blessing.
-I plan to share all of my ups, downs, humor, sadness, frustration, love, and joy of pregnancy and motherhood with you.
-My pregnancy was not an easy journey, and Oscar had a rough start, to say the least.
-He is what you would call "rare" and "medically complex" (the inspiration for my blog name).
-At the ripe old age of one, he's endured a one and a half month NICU stay, six surgical procedures, and has therapies three times a week at home.
-He is developmentally delayed and fed by tube.
-While many of the aspects of our day to day life are not typical, it is our norm.
-While it gets complicated, there is so much more to my little Oskie than his medical diagnoses, and I can't wait to share it all with you.
+My most important roles are mother to my son, Oscar, and wife to my husband, Chris.
+Oskie, otherwise known as #oskiewiththegoodhair, is my first and only child and is a joy and a blessing.
+I plan to share all of my ups, downs, humor, sadness, frustration, love, and joy of motherhood with you.
+At the ripe old age of three, he's endured a one and a half month NICU stay, six surgeries, and has therapies and appointments galore.
+He is a medically complex warrior, and I’m so proud of all he has overcome.

 Life is a beautiful mess, and every complicated aspect of it is worth celebrating.
 I hope you find a sense of relatability in my (not too) complicated life.